flexagoon/focused-window-dbus/README.md

 This GNOME Shell extension allows you to get the currently focused window using a D-Bus call.
-This allows you to get the focused window on Wayland, where there is no other way to this.
+This allows you to get the focused window on Wayland, where there is no other way to do this.

 # Installation